AnthonyCxx/Notes-and-Writeups/C++/Memory Management/Smart Pointers and RAII.md

 ## Unique Pointers
 Unique pointers are the most common type of smart pointer.

+## Passing Unique Pointers
+Since passing by value makes a copy, you cannot pass a unique pointer by value like `func(std::unique_ptr<int> ptr)`.
+You must either pass by reference call `std::move()`.
+Alternatively, you can use the `.get()` function to return a reference to the internal pointer, but that can be dangerous since the deallocation of a unique pointer is automatic and if you cannot guarantee that the unique pointer will exist for the whole function call, then you will run into memory leak.

+---

 ## Shared Pointers

+---

 ## Weak Pointers

+---

 # Smart Pointers and Exception Safety
 By automatically taking care of freeing the allocated memory, smart pointers allow you to safely throw errors without risking memory leak.